England Itinerary

 Day 11: Wells, then Bath (sleep in Bath)

-South England is best by car, but without one you can do the southeast sights as day trips from London, skip Dartmoor, reach Cornwall by train (tour the peninsula via minibus from Penzance), and do Wells and Glastonbury by bus from Bath.
+While less ideal, it's possible to see most of the south by train or bus.
+Do the southeast sights (Canterbury, Dover, Brighton) as day trips from London.
+Skip Dartmoor and reach Penzance and Cornwall by train (and tour the peninsula via minibus from Penzance).
+Then visit Wells and Glastonbury by bus from Bath.